intelligentnode/IntelliNode/IntelliNode/README.md

 - **The function layer** provides abstract functionality that extends based on the app's use cases.
 For example, an easy-to-use chatbot or marketing content generation utilities.

 # Latest Updates
+- Add Gen function, the fastest way to generate text, speech, or images for business use cases. :bullettrain_side:
 - Update stable diffusion to use XL model engine.
 - Update openai chatGPT to receive optional parameters.
 - Add support for hugging face inference.

 # Examples
 ## Functions

 ### Chatbot
 1. imports:
 ```js